Chris-Galey/recapify/README.md

 Effortless Storage: Store all your meeting transcripts securely in one place.
 Easily access past meetings whenever you need to reference key information.

 Customization: Tailor your summaries to fit your unique needs.
-Choose the level of detail, keywords, and themes you want to emphasize.
+Choose the type of summary, highlights, and models you want to emphasize.

 Actionable Insights: Identify action items, follow-ups, and decisions made during your meetings, turning insights into actions.